You can go on many day trips from London.

 Brighton and the Seven Sisters Cliffs

 There always is a big contest going over which city is prettier – Oxford or Cambridge.
-I never got the point of it as these university town are actually very different and both of them are beautiful.
-Hardly ever making the list of places to visit on day trips from London, Cambridge actually is an easy train ride and packed with things to do – punting being one of them.
+I never got the point of it as these university towns are actually very different and both of them are incredibly beautiful.
+Hardly ever making the list of places to visit on day trips from London by train, medieval Cambridge actually is an easy place to travel to and packed with things to do.

 Isle of Wight

-The easiest way to get to the Isle of Wight is probably on a guided tour.
+The Isle of Wight is best visited on guided day tours from London.
 This one includes all transportation costs and a guide, for a completely hassle free day.